 Last but certainly not least, the Pyrenees is one of the best places to visit in Spain.
 A stretch of mountains that acts as a border between Spain from France, these majestic mountains are truly breathtaking for visitors.

 No matter what mountain aspects you’re craving, I can promise you’ll find them in the Pyrenees.
-Whether you crave a hike through mountainous wilderness or an adrenaline-filled ski down steep slopes, you can have it all here.
+Whether you crave a hike through the mountainous wilderness or an adrenaline-filled ski down steep slopes, you can have it all here.
 The entire stretch of Pyrenees is also full of quaint mountain villages, home to hearty food, full glasses of wine, and some extremely friendly people.

 This is one of the best places to go canyoning in Spain as Berros Gorge makes for excellent exploration grounds, and you can even go rafting as well!
 If you’re visiting in winter, the Pyrenees offer a serene backdrop for snowshoeing, but also offer stunning settings year-round for hiking and trekking.